-The Tower Bar has been in the Kelleher family since 1976.
+The Tower Bar in Cork City, has been in the Kelleher family since 1976.
 So if your visiting Cork, call in for some refreshment and meet some of the dwellers under the "De Goldie Fish".

 The Tower Bar is set on Gerald Griffin Street, Blackpool, between the North Cathedral of St. Mary and St. Ann, which is known by locals as the North Chapel and the North Presentation Convent in the one of the most historic areas of Cork City.
 The area also has a host of historic buildings such as St. Ann's Shandon, Cork's most famous church also known as the Four Faced Liar, Skiddy's Almshouse, and the Firkin Crane, which has found new life as a cultural centre.